 The various proposed changes will formalize our commitment to advancing racial equity in both external and internal aspects of our work to create more equitable and inclusive communities.
 Several of the specific bylaws changes proposed will also allow the organization to work more effectively with our membership.

-We will review the proposed bylaws changes with our Members and provide an opportunity for addressing your questions during the September 11th virtual town hall.
-We have also allocated time during the Atlanta Reclaiming Vacant Properties event on the afternoon of Wednesday, October 2nd for an in-person discussion of the proposed bylaws changes.
+We reviewed the proposed bylaws changes with our Members during a virtual town hall on September 11, 2019 and held an in-person discussion of the proposed bylaws changes at the Atlanta Reclaiming Vacant Properties conference on October 2 2019.
 All Members will be requested to formally vote on the changes as part of our annual email ballot process during the period spanning mid-November – early December 2019.
 The outcome of the vote will be announced at our virtual Annual Membership Meeting to take place later in mid-December.

 A draft of the revised bylaws with the proposed changes highlighted can be accessed for review here.
 The most significant changes are: